SimonCropp/CountryData/readme.source.md

 # CountryLocationData

 Provides a .net wrapper around the [GeoNames Data](https://www.geonames.org/).
-Also exposes the data as per country json files.
+Also exposes the data as per country json files.s

-**This project is supported by the community via [Patreon sponsorship](https://www.patreon.com/join/simoncropp).
-If you are using this project to deliver business value or build commercial software it is expected that you will provide support [via Patreon](https://www.patreon.com/join/simoncropp).**

 ## NuGets